Dudley

 “Jazzy acoustic finger picking and a little brushed snare back up Ellen Turner’s hazy, hushed vocals through light, breezy songs, best described with adjectives like plush, nice, deluxe, yummy and delightful.” –from www.listen.com blurb

 Dudley was/is a indie-art-folk-pop entity, built around the hard-to-define, easy-to-love music of singer-songwriter Ellen Turner.
 For years, it was a Santa Barbara-based band, and Ellen was backed by guitarist Joe Woodard, bassist Chris Symer, and drummer Tom Lackner.
 They’re prone to describe their music as “quirky” and “heartfelt.”
-Dudley has three albums to show for the effort, doin’ jack (1998), Are Our Oars Out?
+Dudley has four albums to show for the effort: Beautiful Confusion (2026), doin’ jack (1998), Are Our Oars Out?
 (1996), and their debut, Public Nudism (1994).

 The long-awaited and long-labored-over fourth album, Beautiful Confusion, was released in 2026, kicked off by the first single “Spellbound”–released on the Vernal Equinox, March 20.
 Dudley is back.